 The wife and son of the late German Jewish collector Alfred Hess managed to escape to England with some of their distinguished collection.
 Penniless, they were befriended by Trevor Thomas, the innovative young director of Leicester New Walk Museum.
 Works from their collection were the impetus for the ground-breaking 1943 exhibition of mid-European art and the establishment of the German Expressionist collection.
 Six years later, Thomas was charged with homosexuality, instantly dismissed and redacted from the museum’s history.

 Leicester has a long and notable history of dissent.
 Protestant non-conformism, workers struggles, and women’s suffrage characterised the growing city.
 Today it is a welcoming contemporary city of diversity and sanctuary.
-The background of persecution is explored through two present-day Leicester citizens: a Syrian refugee doctor and a gay woman, whose experiences resonate with the previous stories.
+This is explored through a present-day Leicester citizens: a Syrian refugee doctor and a consideration of how Leicester has come to be a centre of excellence for LGBT acdemia and a beacon for diversity and inclusion.

 The stories draw to a close by considering the premises of destruction, fleeing for one’s life, naturalisation, and assimilation.
 The artist reflects on her experience as a ‘2ndgeneration’ immigrant, and her reconnection with being German, through being granted reparative citizenship, acts of remembrance and her work for the Dresden Trust.